As-Safira: Name

 Medieval geographer Yaqut al-Hamawi spells the name Asfīrah (أسفيرة), not as-Safira (السفيرة), which indicates that the definite article in the modern spelling is a result of hypercorrection.

 As-Safira was known in pre-Islamic times as Sipri.
 Historians have suggested that the name Sipri may have come from the Akkadian word siparru meaning "bronze", which might indicate that copper was mined and bronze was worked there.

 History

 Since ancient times the city has been the distribution point for salt gathered from the nearby Sabkhat al-Jabbul.

 Archeological findings

 The Sfire I Treaty which may contain 8th century BCE evidence of a deity called "Most High."

+Syrian civil war

+In the 2024 Operation Dawn of Freedom, it was captured by the Syrian National Army.

 Geography

 Climate

 As-Safira has a cold semi-arid climate (Köppen climate classification: BSk).